Dwarf galaxies imply dark matter is heavier than $\mathbf{2.2 \times 10^{-21}} \, \mathbf{eV}$

 From a practical perspective, and following Refs.~\cite{Lin:2018whl,Yavetz2022}, Eq.~\eqref{eq:schroedinger} breaks the non-linear relation between wave function $\psi$ and potential $V$.
 In addition, it approximates $\rho$ as a stationary density that is \emph{independent} of the wave function.
 In this way, Eq.~\eqref{eq:schroedinger} is equivalent to a linear order perturbative treatment of $\psi$ with $V$ as the zeroth-order potential~\cite{Dalal2021}.

-The full process of this reconstruction of the wave function, described in more detail in our companion paper~\cite{Zimmermann:2024aaa} (in prep.), may be seen as an evolution of the approaches presented in Refs.~\cite{Lin:2018whl,Yavetz2022}.
-Here we recall the main three steps: Firstly, given a density realisation, we compute its time-independent gravitational potential via the Poisson equation.
-We then compute an extensive (and exhaustive) library of eigenstates that contains all modes $u_{nl}$ fwith a classically allowed region within $r_{99}$, i.e. the radius enclosing $99\%$ of the total mass.
-This involves repeatedly solving Eq.~\eqref{eq:schroedinger} for increasing values of the angular momentum quantum number $l$ --- a task we solve in practice by application of a piecewise, perturbative approximation to Eq.~\eqref{eq:schroedinger}.
-We have found this to vastly outperform standard matrix diagonalisation methods~\cite{Lin2018,Dalal2021,Yavetz2022} in terms of accuracy, computational complexity and scalability to higher boson masses $m$: Reconstructing an eigenstate library with $J=10^5$ modes with a low order matrix discretisation requires $O(10)\;\mathrm{hrs}$ compared to only $O(1)\;\mathrm{min}$ in our piecewise perturbative approach.
-Lastly, we establish self-consistency between the density sample $\rho_\text{cNFWt}$ and the spherically averaged wave function: $\langle |\psi|^2\rangle = (4\pi r^2)^{-1}\sum_{nl} (2l+1)|a_{nl}|^2 u_{nl}^2(r)$, by minimising an objective function of our choice\footnote{We have also explicitly tested different convex objective functions, including the Kullback-Leibler divergence and a mean-squared error function.} over the mode coefficients $|a_{nl}|$ --- in this work the symmetric Jensen-Shannon divergence.\footnote{Together with the eigenstate library construction and mode coefficient optimisation, for a single representative mass $m = 2.3 \times 10^{-21}\,\mathrm{eV}$, our pipeline takes $\mathcal{O}(2 \, \mathrm{days})$ to run on 100 CPU cores for 5000 profiles.
+The full process of this reconstruction of the wave function, \cite{supp}, may be seen as an evolution of the approaches presented in Refs.~\cite{Lin:2018whl,Yavetz2022}.
+Here we recall the main three steps: Firstly, given a density realisation, we compute its time-independent gravitational potential.
+We then compute an extensive library of eigenstates that contains all modes $u_{nl}$ with a classically allowed region within $r_{99}$, i.e. the radius enclosing $99\%$ of the total mass.
+This involves repeatedly solving Eq.~\eqref{eq:schroedinger} for increasing values of the angular momentum quantum number $l$ --- a task we solve in practice by application of a piecewise, perturbative approximation \cite{supp}.
+Lastly, we establish self-consistency between the density sample $\rho_\text{cNFWt}$ and the steady-state contribution $\langle |\psi|^2\rangle = (4\pi r^2)^{-1}\sum_{nl} (2l+1)|a_{nl}|^2 u_{nl}^2(r)$, \cite{Yavetz2022}, by minimising an objective function of our choice over the mode coefficients $|a_{nl}|$ --- in this work the symmetric Jensen-Shannon divergence.\footnote{Together with the eigenstate library construction and mode coefficient optimisation, for a single representative mass $m = 2.3 \times 10^{-21}\,\mathrm{eV}$, our pipeline takes $\mathcal{O}(2 \, \mathrm{days})$ to run on 100 CPU cores for 5000 profiles.
 Alongside this, there is typically a significant memory footprint of $\mathcal{O}(2 \, \mathrm{TB})$ when holding the eigenstate libraries in memory during the optimisation step.}